jfbastien/TLBhit/000_mov_fp_sp.md

 * What properties do you want from your system?
 Are these single thread improvements "great until they're not?!"

-00:29:38 Sparse stack slot usage
+## 00:29:38 Sparsity of stack slot usage

 * Each stage is contiguous
 * How a function uses the stack can be super sparse!